The College Lighthouse is supported by readers like you! If you buy through our links, we get an affiliate commission at no extra cost to you.

 However, because this plan involves investing in the long-term, you have to be ready to ride the market during its lows and highs.

 Remember, the market on average returns 7% over the long term according to historical records.
 Meaning that as long as you don’t take out your money and keep steadily investing in your portfolio, then you’ll be fine when it comes time to retire.

 And if you invest in a Target Index Fund, as you get older, your portfolio automatically starts shifting to include safer bonds and less risky stocks.
 This is important, just in case the stock market crashes the day before you retire.
 By having more of these “safer” bonds, your portfolio will be fine, so you don’t have to worry about pushing your retirement back.

 This can be seen right now.
 With the coronavirus hurting the stock market, everyone’s portfolio is hurting, especially those who were invested only in stocks, meaning they’ll either have to cash their retirement with less than what they hoped, or have to hold off their retirement until the market goes up again (which it has always done in the past).

-If you do all of this right, you should retire with a cool $100,000,000.
+If you do all of this right, you should retire with a cool $1,000,000.
 Now THAT’s a nice retirement.
-I’ma take my ass to Japan with that kinda money!
+I’m travel to Japan with that kinda money!
 Catch me at the Pokemon center!